Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 ### Your own coverage tool

-Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.
+> Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.

-The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead:
+> The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead:

-git diff ...
+> git diff ...

+The diff for the instrumentation of one method can be seen [here](https://github.com/Fundamentals-KTH-CSC-2022-P3/code-complexity/commit/46e474c3461864e4e914269023cc574a05f946e8).

-What kinds of constructs does your tool support, and how accurate is its output?
+> What kinds of constructs does your tool support, and how accurate is its output?

+Our tool supports measuring coverage of any branch made by any branching construct, as long as the human who instruments the code is capable of rewriting the code in a correct manner.
+The output should be completely accurate as long as no errors are introduced by the manual instrumentation.

 ### Evaluation

 1. How detailed is your coverage measurement?

+Our coverage measurements measures the branch coverage of whatever code we decide to manually instrument.
+The output given by our tool is both a branch-by-branch log of whichever branches went uncovered, and the total branch coverage as a percentage.

 2. What are the limitations of your own tool?

+Our own coverage tool is quite limited.
+To measure coverage first every branch has to be made explicit, by appending an `else` to every `if`, and splitting conjunctions and disjunctions of boolean expressions to their atomic parts.

+There is no support for ternary operators or exceptions.
+However, any code with these constructs could be rewritten to allow for instrumentation without great effort.

+The main drawback of our tool is that a great deal of repetitive and manual work is required, which is both boring and a major potential source of errors.
+Each branch has to be labeled manually, and when one is dealing with dozens of branches, it is inevitable that sooner or later one is mislabeled.

-3. Are the results of your tool consistent with existing coverage tools?
+> 3. Are the results of your tool consistent with existing coverage tools?

+We use Jacoco to measure branch coverage.
+Our own tool's results matches those given by Jacoco.

 ## Coverage improvement